kmaida/node-secure-dino-api/README.md

   favorite?: boolean;
 }
 ```

+The dinosaur simplified listing will also be updated to reflect favoriting activity.
+Changes will persist in the local user's instance until the local Node server is restarted.
+(Data is not stored anywhere outside of the JavaScript implementation, so it will not persist for multiple users or across sessions.)

 Delegated access is available with the `write:dino-fav` scope for access tokens issued by the `ISSUER_BASE_URL` you specify in the `.env` file (rename `.env.sample` and add your configuration).